Leomie Anderson On Speaking Up, Standing Out, & Building An Empire

 Advertisement

 When she’s not tweeting about the new season of Love Island (last we checked, she’s a fan of friend-zone magnet Nas) Anderson is asking her 35 thousand followers for their thoughts and recommendations.
-In early January, she put a call out for examples of Black women being used as “banter” online.
-It’s a complement to an upcoming TED Talk at England’s Warwick University, Anderson explains.
-“The theme they wanted me to speak about was my experience in the modeling industry and how social media has changed society’s beauty standards.”
+In early January, she put a call out for examples of black women being used as “banter” online.
+It’s a compliment to an upcoming TED Talk at England’s Warwick University, Anderson explains.
+“The theme they wanted me to speak about was my experience in the modelling industry and how social media has changed society’s beauty standards.”

-“I had to make sure that everyone in the room knew I was coming from the perspective of a Black woman and that my experiences have been so shaped and defined by the color of my skin that it would be impossible to speak about the modeling industry or social media without reminding everybody that these experiences are inflicted upon all Black women, not just myself,” she says.
+“I had to make sure that everyone in the room knew I was coming from the perspective of a black woman and that my experiences have been so shaped and defined by the colour of my skin that it would be impossible to speak about the modelling industry or social media without reminding everybody that these experiences are inflicted upon all black women, not just myself,” she says.

 Advertisement